Gear For Salmon Fishing: A List Of Everything You Need

 Trolling Rods

-Trolling rods are generally longer and heavy, so they can put the line where you need it while giving good clearance from the vessel.
-They are longer than downriggers and make for great salmon fishing gear when you are in deeper waters.
+Trolling rods are generally longer and heavier, so they can put the line where I need it while giving good clearance from the vessel.

 Trolling Reels